deeptools/deepTools/manual/GalaxyFAQs.md

 #### How can I compare the average signal for X- and autosomal genes for 2 or more different sequencing experiments?<a name="profiler"></a>
 * you need two __BED files__: one with X-chromosomal and one with autosomal genes (1)
-    * you can download a full list of genes via "Get Data" --> "UCSC main table browser" --> group:"Genes and Gene Predictions" --> tracks: (e.g.) "RefSeqGenes" --> send to Galaxy
+    * you can download a full list of genes via "Get Data" &rarr; "UCSC main table browser" &rarr; group:"Genes and Gene Predictions" &rarr; tracks: (e.g.) "RefSeqGenes" &rarr; send to Galaxy
     * then filter the full list twice using the tool "Filter data on any column using simple expressions"
-        - first use the expression: c1=="chrX" to filter the list of all genes --> this will generate a list of X-linked genes
+        - first use the expression: c1=="chrX" to filter the list of all genes &rarr; this will generate a list of X-linked genes
         - then re-run the filtering, now with c1!="chrX" which will generate a list of genes that do not belong to chromosome X (!= indicates "not matching")
 * you need __bigWig files__ for each experiment (in case you only have BAM files, run [bamCoverage][] on every BAM file first) (2)
 * use [computeMatrix][] for each signal file (bigWig) (you only need to specify all the parameters once, then use the re-run button underneath the first data set and just replace the signal file with the next one) (3)